diamante-io/Aurora/services/aurora/internal/docs/reference/tutorials/follow-received-payments.md

 ## Funding your account

-The DiamNet test network provides the Friendbot, a tool that developers can use to get testnet lumens for testing purposes.
+The Diamnet test network provides the Friendbot, a tool that developers can use to get testnet lumens for testing purposes.
 To fund your account, simply execute the following curl command: